artem7902/easy-outline/README.md

     ```
     cd aws && cdk deploy
     ```
-    `NOTE:` If you receive an error from S3 try to update `STACK_PREFIX` variable from the step above so there will be a unique S3 bucket name
+    <b>NOTE:</b> If you receive an error from S3 try to update `STACK_PREFIX` variable from the step above so there will be a unique S3 bucket name
 8. Rename `frontend/.env.example` to `frontend/.env`, open it and update values inside using the output from the previous step:
     ```
     REACT_APP_STAGE=prod
     REACT_APP_APPSYNC_API_KEY=<AppsyncGraphQLApiKey value>
     ```
-9. Set S3 bucken name environment variable from the `7` step output:
+9. Set S3 bucken name environment variable using a value from the 7 step output:
     ```
     # Linux
     export AWS_S3_BUCKET_NAME=<WebsiteS3BucketName value>